-Therefore, this time, draw an arrow from the “I’m Allergic” button and create another Buttons block AND active the multiple-choice option.
+Therefore, this time, draw an arrow from the “I’m Allergic” button, create another Buttons block, and activate the multiple-choice option.
 After all, a person can be allergic to more than one thing:

-When a user arrives at this point of the conversation, thay will be presented with a very straightforward multiple choice table:
+When a user arrives at this point of the conversation, they will be presented with a very straightforward multiple-choice table:

 This way, users who choose one of the first three options can continue straight on, and only those with an allergy complete this extra step.

 9. Create a Carousel

 Next, it’s time to move on to collecting merchandise data:

 Besides classic, image, icon, or emoji buttons, you can switch things up by using a carousel feature (ideal for product display).
 In the Landbot builder, you can find the carousel under the name “Picture Choice.”
 The setup is very similar to working with buttons.
 You need to define the title, the image, and (if relevant) a URL:

 Using this feature, the final user experience will look like this: